 Stux Gallery shows a diverse group of artists, drawn from a broad international spectrum including the U.S., Europe, Asia, Australia and Africa.
 We highlight innovative work by mid-career, established, and emerging artists that challenges traditional notions of genre and medium, often with a deep conceptual bent.

-Stux Gallery was first founded in 1980 in Boston by Stefan Stux and his wife, Linda Bayless Stux.
+In 1980, Stefan Stux and his wife, Linda Bayless Stux, founded Stux Gallery in Boston.
 Initially concentrating on the lively Boston art scene, the gallery exhibited work by significant artists in the region including Doug Anderson, Gerry Bergstein, Alex Grey, and Paul Laffoley, among others.
 An early discovery was Doug and Mike Starn (billed at the time as the Starn Twins), who had their first commercial gallery exhibition at Stux, not long after their graduation from the School of the Museum of Fine Arts.

 In 1986 Stefan and Linda opened the gallery’s first New York location on Spring Street in SoHo, which then was the center of the contemporary art scene.
 At this point the gallery focused on the development and promotion of young, emerging talent and its roster grew to include not only the Starns but also Vik Muniz, Fabian Marcaccio, Lawrence Carroll, and Andres Serrano, among others.
-The gallery also exhibited more established, but under-known artists from time to time, most notably Gerhard Hoehme (an artist well-known in his native Germany, and whose work may have been an influence on the young Eva Hesse), and Elaine Sturtevant, whose early use of appropriation anticipated its deployment by artists like Sherrie Levine by decades.
+The gallery also exhibited more established, but lesser-known artists, most notably Gerhard Hoehme (an artist well-known in his native Germany, and whose work may have been an influence on the young Eva Hesse), and Elaine Sturtevant, whose early use of appropriation anticipated its deployment by artists like Sherrie Levine by decades.

 Riding on the high tide of success in its primary market representation of emerging contemporary artists, in 1990 the gallery expanded its operations to include a new space, dubbed Stux Modern, in order to engage art historically significant work.
 The inaugural show for this new endeavor was “Abstract Expressionists: Studio 35/Downtown,” a select but powerful array of early works by Jackson Pollock, Willem de Kooning, Franz Kline, Robert Motherwell, Hans Hofmann, Lee Krasner and Joan Mitchell.
 The inspiration for Stux Modern arose in Stefan’s conviction that there was a real need for a masterworks gallery downtown, as a way to provide deeper historical context for the contemporary work presented by the gallery.